losonczylab/electroporation/README.md

 # electroporation
-A repository for electronics and hardware design files for a single-cell electroporation rig.
+Repository for electronics and hardware design files for the single-cell electroporation rig.

-Here you will find
+Here you will find:

-- Manual
-- Bill of Materials
-- Design Files
+- KiCAD files for the circuit (Circuit Design Files)
-...
+- Data sheets for electronic components attached to the circuit (Data Sheets)
+- CAD files for the headstage adapter components and the custom set screw (Hardware Design Files)